aliclubb/misc-tools/rot-tools/README.md

 ==========

 	A quick suite of ROT13 and 18 tools which I made during a spare 10 minutes :)
-	EDIT I am experimenting with porting the C versions to other languages :)
+	EDIT: I am experimenting with other languages at the moment, so I am porting some of my programs :)